EndPointCorp/end-point-blog/2023/05/i-wrote-the-same-app-twice-with-hotwire-and-blazor-server.md

 #### How Blazor supports common frontend framework features

 Something else to consider, which I touched on before, is that Blazor is built on top of .NET.
 That means that a solid understanding of .NET concepts is all but a necessity in order to be effective with Blazor.
 Most of the features that are now traditional and expected in frontend JavaScript frameworks exist in Blazor, and they are implemented using age-old .NET concepts.
 If your team has solid .NET experience, this is a blessing.
-If not, then Blazor becomes a larger investment, one that could be overwhelming depending on your time constraints.
+If not, then Blazor requires a larger investment, one that could be overwhelming depending on your time constraints.

 Here are a few examples of how Blazor implements classic frontend framework features: